List of anime and manga conventions

-This is a list of noteworthy anime conventions from around the world, as distinct from comic book conventions, furry conventions, gaming conventions, horror conventions, multigenre conventions, and science fiction conventions.
+This is a list of noteworthy anime conventions from around the world, as distinct from brony conventions, comic book conventions, furry conventions, gaming conventions, horror conventions, multigenre conventions, and science fiction conventions.
 This list is sectioned by location, and included with the list is the year the convention was established, as well as the months or dates which the convention are typically held within.
 Multi-genre, comic book, furry, gaming, and science fiction conventions are not listed here.

-Note: Almost all of the conventions listed were affected by the COVID-19 pandemic, and may have skipped events in one or more years during 2020–2022.